Radon Gas Measurements

 Radon is estimated to cause thousands of deaths each year.
 In fact, the EPA and Surgeon General have warned that radon gas is the second leading cause of lung cancer, after cigarette smoking.
 It is also the number one cause of lung cancer for non-smokers in the U.S. today.

-Radon comes from the natural radioactive breakdown of Uranium in soil, bedrock, and groundwater and percolates into the air.
+Radon comes from the natural radioactive breakdown of Uranium in the soil, bedrock, and groundwater and percolates into the air.
 It occurs in all regions of the country and can exist in various types of buildings, such as residences, office buildings, or schools.
 However, the greatest risk of exposure is where you spend most of your time: your own home.

 EE&G continues to place an increasing emphasis on detecting, evaluating, and diminishing this cancer-causing, radioactive chemical.
 It is crucial for our environmental team to test for radon gas for clients regularly, because it has neither taste nor scent, and is practically invisible.

 Testing is the only way to determine if you and your family are at risk for radon gas exposure.
 The U.S. Environmental Protection Agency (EPA) and the Surgeon General recommend testing all homes below the third floor for radon gas.
 Additionally, the Florida Department of Health has produced a short and informative Public Service Announcement video titled What is Radon? which explores the harmful effects of Radon and the importance of testing homes and businesses.
 Testing is inexpensive and easy, and should only take a few minutes of your time.
 EE&G can efficiently conduct testing for a variety of time periods.